snewell/wlint/README.rst

 Usage
 -----
-writing-tools follows the pattern of tools like :code:`git` and :code:`apt-get`: there's a single front-end (:code:`wtool`) to launch other tools.
+wlint follows the pattern of tools like :code:`git` and :code:`apt-get`: there's a single front-end (:code:`wlint`) to launch other tools.
 To get a list of tools, use the :code:`--list` option.

 Documentation for the other tools is available with the :code:`-h` or :code:`--help` options, e.g.:

 .. code::

-   wtool list-filter -h
+   wling list-filter -h
    usage: list-filter [-h] [--lists LISTS] [--list LIST] [--file FILE]
                       [file [file ...]]